Mintz Memoir Recounts Friendship with John Lennon & Yoko Ono

 Joining ‘the Circus,’ Lennon’s ‘Lost Weekend,’ ‘God’

-Along with describing a memorable joint break in Big Sur on the way (“a potent doobie,” he confirmed in an email), Mintz details the other reasons why the Lennons had driven from coast to coast.
+Along with describing a memorable joint break in Big Sur on the way to San Francisco (“a potent doobie,” he confirmed in an email), Mintz details the other reasons why the Lennons had driven from coast to coast.

 mintz